PixelArtHistorian/TicTacPy/README.md

 # TicTacPy
-An unwinnable tic-tac-toe game written in python
+An unwinnable tic-tac-toe game written in python created by implementing the MiniMax algorithm